pleiszenburg/zugbruecke/README.rst

-Communication between the UNIX-side and the Windows/Wine-side is based on Python's build-in XML-RPC capability. pycrosscall comes with extensive logging features allowing to debug problems associate with both itself and with Wine.
+Communication between the UNIX-side and the Windows/Wine-side is based on Python's build-in XML-RPC capability. pycrosscall comes with extensive logging features allowing to debug problems associated with both itself and with Wine.

 *About Wine: Wine (originally an acronym for "Wine Is Not an Emulator") is a compatibility layer capable of running Windows applications on several POSIX-compliant operating systems,